+The facilities are set to mature on the stated maturity date, unless extended pursuant to their terms.
 Unused capacity is not committed as of December 31, 2023.

-(3) As of December 31, 2023, we retained options to increase the maximum facility capacity amount up to \$350 million, subject to customary terms and conditions.
+As of December 31, 2023, we retained options to increase the maximum facility capacity amount up to \$350 million, subject to customary terms and conditions.
+(2) (3)

-(4) As of December 31, 2023, we retained options to increase the maximum facility capacity amount up to \$200 million, subject to customary terms and conditions.
+As of December 31, 2023, we retained options to increase the maximum facility capacity amount up to \$200 million, subject to customary terms and conditions.
 As of December 31, 2023, the outstanding balance was collateralized by real estate owned.

-repurchase facilities, due to market events.
+(4)

+Under our repurchase facilities, other than with respect to our Centennial Bank repurchase facility, which provides financing on a non-mark-to-market basis, our counterparties may make margin calls as a result of a perceived decline in the value of our assets collateralizing the given secured financing arrangement due to a credit event or, under a limited number of our repurchase facilities, due to market events.
 To cover a margin call, we may transfer cash or other loan collateral to such a counterparty.
 Should the value of our assets suddenly decrease, significant margin calls on our mark-to-market repurchase facilities could result, causing an adverse change in our liquidity position.